 When the Kelley Blue Book website was launched in 1995, it charged consumers $3.95 for a pricing report.
 The backlash was almost instantaneous.
 Customers insisted that online information should be free.
 In response, KBB did just that, offering a list of free pricing tools and services for both car shoppers and dealers.

-Here are the three of the company's no-cost features/tools that stand out:
+Here are a few of the company's no-cost features/tools that stand out:

 Looking up car listings on KBB.com has one feature that could be improved: the cars should be listed separately, as both are currently mixed together.
 This occurs throughout the site and can be tedious at best and confusing at worst.

 As highly regarded as the KBB website is, the iPhone and iPad apps fall way short of its expectations.
 With only a one star rating, customers have more than their share of negative feedback.
 A few harsh critiques: